lhqezio/bloxtr8/documentation/design/escrow/notifications-service-design.md

       });

       // Schedule retry with exponential backoff
-      // Use retryCount + 1 because the database update just incremented it const delay = this.calculateRetryDelay(delivery.retryCount + 1);
+      // Use the updated retryCount from the database after the increment
+      // Subtract 1 because retryCount represents attempts made, but delay calculation
+      // expects attempt number (0-indexed). retryCount=1 means first retry = attempt 0
+      const delay = this.calculateRetryDelay(updatedDelivery.retryCount - 1);
       setTimeout(() => {
         this.retryNotification(deliveryId);
       }, delay);